sylabs/singularity-admindocs/configfiles.rst

 configuration that will be used when running a container with `network virtualization
 <https://sylabs.io/guides/{userversion}/user-guide/networking.html>`_.

+The ``--netns-path`` option (from {Singularity} 4.2) can be used to join an existing network namespace when running a container.

-Unrestricted use of CNI network configurations requires root privilege, as certain configurations may disrupt the host networking environment.
+Unrestricted use of CNI network configurations, and joining arbitrary existing network namespaces, requires root privilege as certain configurations may disrupt the host networking environment or allow access to restricted network resources.

-{Singularity} 3.8 allows specific users or groups to be granted the ability to run containers with administrator specified CNI configurations.
+{Singularity} allows specific users or groups to be granted the ability to run containers with administrator specified CNI configurations, and to join network namespaces exposed at specified paths.

-``allow net users``: Allow specified root administered CNI network configurations to be used by the specified list of users.
-By default only root may use CNI configuration, except in the case of a fakeroot execution where only 40_fakeroot.conflist is used.
-This feature only applies when {Singularity} is running in SUID mode and the user is non-root.
+``allow net users``: A list of non-root users that are permitted to use the CNI configurations specified in the ``allow net networks`` directive, and can join existing network namespaces listed in the ``allow netns paths`` directive.
+By default only root may use CNI configurations, or join existing network namespaces, except in the case of a fakeroot execution where only the ``40_fakeroot.conflist`` CNI configuration is used.

+``allow net groups``: A list of non-root groups that are permitted to use the CNI configurations specified in the ``allow net networks`` directive, and can join existing network namespaces listed in the ``allow netns paths`` directive.
-``allow net groups``: Allow specified root administered CNI network configurations to be used by the specified list of users.
-By default only root may use CNI configuration, except in the case of a fakeroot execution where only 40_fakeroot.conflist is used.
-This feature only applies when {Singularity} is running in SUID mode and the user is non-root.
+By default only root may use CNI configurations, or join existing network namespaces, except in the case of a fakeroot execution where only the ``40_fakeroot.conflist`` CNI configuration is used.

-``allow net networks``: Specify the names of CNI network configurations that may be used by users and groups listed in the allow net users / allow net groups directives.
+``allow net networks``: Specify the names of CNI network configurations that may be used by users and groups listed in the ``allow net users`` / ``allow net groups`` directives.
 Thus feature only applies when {Singularity} is running in SUID mode and the user is non-root.

+``allow netns paths``: Specify the paths to network namespaces that may be joined by users and groups listed in the ``allow net users`` / ``allow net groups`` directives.
+This restriction only applies when Singularity is running in SUID mode and the user is non-root.

 GPU Options
 ===========